Zjonn/radiator_sync/README.md

 Home Assistant integration that synchronizes a central heater with room thermostats and temperature sensors.

 ## Features
-- Config entry for boiler switch with anti short-cycle timers.
+- **Central Heater Control**: Manages a boiler or heater switch with configurable anti short-cycle timers.
-- Options flow to manage rooms with target temperatures, hysteresis and optional humidity sensors.
+- **Dynamic Room Management**: Add, edit, or remove rooms via an intuitive options flow.
-- Automatically boosts or reduces the linked climate entity temperature to keep rooms within the hysteresis window.
+- **Thermostat Synchronization**: Automatically boosts or reduces linked climate entity temperatures based on room temperature and hysteresis.
+- **Helper Entities**:
+    - **Room**: Binary sensor for heat demand, sensor for target temperature.
-- Exposes helper entities (binary_sensor, select, number, sensor) for override mode, demand threshold and runtime statistics.
+    - **Heater**: Select for override mode, number for demand threshold, and sensor for runtime statistics.
-- Fully config-flow driven; no YAML required.
+- **Fully Configurable**: Entirely driven by config flow and options flow; no YAML required.

 ## Installation via HACS
 1. Add this repository to HACS as an Integration (Custom repositories -> URL -> Integration).
 Use your fork URL, e.g. `https://github.com/zjonn/radiator_sync`.
-2. Install Radiator Sync from the HACS Integrations tab.
+2. Install **Radiator Sync** from the HACS Integrations tab.
 3. Restart Home Assistant.

 ## Manual installation